 Nursing’s Role in Translating Safe Communication Practices to Clinical Trial ManagementProceedings of the Human Factors and Ergonomics Society Annual Meeting

 There is great emphasis on safety-related communication best practices in healthcare.
 However, little is known about safety-related communication within clinical trial management.
 Clinical trial participants are at greater risk for adverse events, injury, and trial withdrawal when seeking care outside of the trial when external providers are not aware of protocol constraints with care management.
-Nurses are traditionally the first providers to gather or denote importance on pertinent information when a participant seeks care.

 - American Medical Informatics Association : Member